 What is Included in Standard Swimming Pool Service?

-Every pool service company can offer different services that they include in a “standard” service option, either bi-weekly, weekly, monthly, or on demand.
+Every pool service company can offer different services which are included in a “standard” service option, either bi-weekly, weekly, monthly, or on demand.
 Most pool services are priced by the hour, and the average national cost is around $80 per hour.
 Purchasing a regular service package can mean significant savings, with most weekly service offerings averaging around $150 per week.

 Most pool service companies will include most or all of the following services in regularly scheduled pool maintenance plans: